 In a broader context; three major purposes can be derived from performance appraisal within an organization, which are administrative purposes, Developmental purposes and Communication purposes(Butler & Ferris, 1991).
 Staffing, promotion, compensation, reward and punishment are viewed as administrative purposes.
 Identification of effectiveness, and efficiencies towards the attainment of the organizational goals and objectives for future performance enhancement, in a way of personally developing oneself, are viewed as developmental purposes.
 Lastly, Communication which seeks to supply both employees and stakeholders' feedback on the current position of the organization in the business world.
 Highlighting how good or bad they performed, emphasis on what the employees did wrongly, what they did correctly and contributed positively towards their position in the business world, so as the stakeholders.
-After which measures are put in place to ensure that the organization move steps higher than the current position in the business world, by capitalizing on their strength and improving on it; thus if they were able to meet the organizational goals, again steps to ensure the organization picks up to meet the organizational goals, should the result be that, they couldn't meet the organizational goals and objectives (Julnes, 2008).
+After which measures are put in place to ensure that the organization moves steps higher than the current position in the business world, by capitalizing on their strength and improving on it; thus if they were able to meet the organizational goals, again steps to ensure the organization picks up to meet the organizational goals, should the result be that, they couldn't meet the organizational goals and objectives(Julnes, 2008).
 Appraising employee's performance is essential for the effectiveness and evaluation of staffs by management.
 Among the importance are individual or personal development, improvement of organizational performance, and diving into business planning.
 In most cases, formal appraisals are conducted generally annually, which all staffs in the organization are appraised.
 Line managers appraise each staff.
 Chief Executive Officers (CEO) appraise directors, whilst the Chief Executive Officer (CEO) is appraised by the chairman or the owner of the company, which is subjected to the organizational structure.
 Conducting annual performance appraisal helps management in the monitoring of standards, agreeing expectations and objectives, delegation of responsibilities and tasks.
 Over the years, performance appraisal has become a crucial part of human resource management activities in every organization.
 It benefits to these organizations cannot be overemphasized.
-According toFletcher, (2001) it is viewed as a broad and generic concept that covers a variety of activities through which most organizations seek to assess their employees and develop their competence, enhance performance and
+According to Fletcher, (2001) it is viewed as a broad and generic concept that covers a variety of activities through which most organizations seek to assess their employees and develop their competence, enhance performance and distribute rewards.
+This study will therefore aimat evaluating lecturer's perception of the performance appraisal system, and then assessthe impact of lecturer's perception of performance appraisal system on their work outcome.

-DOI: 10.9790/487X-2002072433 www.iosrjournals.org 24 | Page distribute rewards.
+DOI: 10.9790/487X-2001055564 www.iosrjournals.org 55 | Page